Lokhillo/Sleep-Tracker/README.md

 3. We create the database instance inside a synchronized block.
 This helps in preventing creation of multiple instances of the database, when more than one thread tries to create the database in first place.
 With a synchronized block, only one thread can enter the block at a time, this makes sure that database gets initialized only once.

 4. We provide migration strategy when we create the database.
 Migration Strategy defines, how should the existing tables and data is converted, when we change the schema like changing the number or type of columns.
 It defines how we take all rows from old schema and convert them to rows in new schema.
-It helps in preventing the existing data in the app, when a user updates the app to a version that has a newer schema.
+It helps in preserving the existing data in the app, when a user updates the app to a version that has a newer schema.

 Below is sample code of a database class